-Stephanie has been obsessed with psychology ever since she heard the story of Coco-Cola using subliminal messaging to increase sales by 57%.
-Recognizing that 95% of our decisions are made at a subconscious level, she began digging deep to further understand how brands were influencing her.
-Eventually, Stephanie realized that if she could understand and explain the behaviors of individuals by understanding how the mind worked, she could also influence those behaviors to help others.
+Stephanie has been obsessed with psychology ever since she heard the story of Coco-Cola using subliminal messaging to increase sales by 57% (See more about Psychology and Marketing Here) Recognizing that 95% of our decisions are made at a subconscious level, she began digging deep to further understand how brands were influencing her without her knowledge.
+Eventually, Stephanie realized that if she could understand how the mind works to explain the behaviors of individuals, she could also influence those behaviors to help others.
 Using that knowledge, Stephanie began to identify what was necessary to create an environment conducive to generating a sale for a prospect who might need the product or service, but was hesitant to pull the trigger.
 She dug into designing marketing that speaks to the right prospect at a core level to make taking action easy and natural.
 And she worked through what was necessary to build a people management style that created space for those individuals to live up to their fullest potential, supporting both the business they work for and expanding their personal impact.

 After building the largest, most active sales training practice in Central Texas in 18 months, then transitioning to build an internationally renowned small-business-education organization over the next three years, Stephanie realized that there are three soft skills that small business owners desperately need to develop to thrive in business, Marketing, Sales & People Management.
-Most interestingly, she realized that all three skills simplified extensively with a solid grasp of psychology.
+Most interestingly, she realized that all three arenas are drastically easier to improve with a solid grasp of psychology.

 Marketing vs. Selling

 Sales is how we convincing someone to say "Yes" and make the purchase.
 Marketing is how we influence someone to do something they weren't convinced to do previously.